habitat-sh/on-prem-builder/README.md

 You can also turn on debug logging (section below) and check to see that the authenticate endpoint is getting called at the Builder API backend, and whether there is any additional information in the logs that may be helpful.

 The OAuth Token and API endpoints must be reachable from the on-premise install point.

+### Error "sorry, too many clients already"

+If the hab services don't come up as expected, use `journalctl -fu hab-sup` to check the service logs (also see below for turning on Debug Logging).

+If you see a Postgresql error "sorry, too many clients already", you may need to increase the number of configured connections to the database.

+In order to do that, run the following:

+`echo 'max_connections=200' | hab config apply "builder-datastore.default" $(date +%s)`

+Wait for a bit for the datastore service to restart.
+If the service does not restart on it's own, you can do a 'sudo systemctl restart hab-sup' to restart things.

+### Error "Text file busy"

+Occasionally you may get an error saying "Text file too busy" during install.
+If you get this, please re-try the install step again.

 ### Error when bootstrapping core packages